City of Birmingham Choir Centenary Education Projects

 In Phase II, we have held a series of all day workshops for the choir, approximately twice a year, where some excellent vocal and choral development work takes place and a good social time is had by all.

 In Phase I, all Choir members took time out from rehearsals for professional coaching sessions in small groups.
 This aimed at raising individual singing standards and improving the Choir’s ensemble performance.

 We aim to encourage greater access to the Choir by providing new applicants with the means to improve their vocal skills as they join.
 The scheme offers financial support towards the cost of singing lessons for a limited number of new members in each year.
 Also all Choir members in the age range 16 – 25 are offered a series of free singing lessons.

-As a means of benefiting some of the many Choir members, and others, who have interests in wider choral activities, we have run two Choral Conducting workshops led by our own conductor, Adrian Lucas.
+As a means of benefiting some of the many Choir members, and others, who have interests in wider choral activities, we have run Choral Conducting workshops led by our own conductor, Adrian Lucas.

 Our Track Record…

 To pay for these schemes and to continue them in the future, we have to raise the funds needed.
 We are grateful to the various charitable trusts, corporate partners and individual donors for providing support for the Voice Factory programme.
-If you think you could help us with this important work – or you know of someone else who might – please contact our fundraising group, selecting “Supporting the Choir”.
+If you think you could help us with this important work – or you know of someone else who might – please contact us, selecting “Supporting the Choir”.

-We are delighted to receive support from
+We are delighted to have received support from